In this article, you will learn about the largest hotel in the world and how it compares in size to its competitors.

 Mecca is Islam's holiest city, the religion's geographical center, and the most important pilgrimage city in the world.
 So it was clear that the city needed a large complex to host all the arriving guests.

-As a result, the Abraj Al Bait is not only one of the largest hotel complexes in the world, but at 1,972 feet (601 meters), it's the third tallest building.
+As a result, the Abraj Al Bait is not only one of the largest hotel complexes in the world but also the third tallest building, at 1,972 feet (601 meters).

 The building's four-sided face clock is 1,300 feet (400 meters) above ground and can be seen from 16 miles (25 kilometers) away.